Salah joins Premier League 100-goal club as Liverpool star completes century against Leeds

 Getty

-Mohamed Salah has become the latest player to enter the Premier League's illustrious 100-goal club.
+Mohamed Salah has become the latest player to enter the Premier League's illustrious 100-goal club after he netted a first-half finish against Leeds at Elland Road.

-The Liverpool star completed a century of goals by netting in the Reds game against Leeds at Elland Road on Sunday.
+The Egypt international, a continued history-maker during his time with the Reds, has brought up another landmark achievement after striking early for Jurgen Klopp's visitors on Sunday.

 Salah joins the likes of Alan Shearer, Thierry Henry, Harry Kane and Steven Gerrard in achieving the landmark, doing so in just 162 games.